stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-versed-notify.md

 set of notification types will have a major positive benefit by allowing the DNS infrastructure to completely sidestep these inefficiencies.

+There are no DNS protocol changes introduced by this document.

+There are, however, proposals for how to interpret a wider range of DNS messages that are already allowed (but not used) by the protocol.

 Readers are expected to be familiar with DNSSEC, including [@!RFC4033],